 When you arrive in Boulder:

 Please make sure you give your body time to adjust to the high-altitude.
-Increase your fluid intake as and plan to rest more the first day or two after you arrive.
+Increase your fluid intake and plan to rest more the first day or two after you arrive.

 All undergraduates and transfer students must attend the required Orientation programming August 15-21, 2014.
 The first event is Orientation check-in from 2:00-4:00 p.m., Friday, August 15, 2014 at the Center for Community building, east patio.
 All new and transfer international undergraduate students enrolling in the Fall 2015 semester will complete the Immigration Reporting Session with ISSS during their Orientation program.

 All graduate and exchange students must attend the required Orientation program on Saturday, August 22, 2015 at the UMC Glenn Miller Ballroom.

-Exchange Students will complete the Immigration with ISSS on Thursday, August 21, 2014.
+Exchange Students will complete the Immigration check-in with ISSS on Thursday, August 21, 2014.

 For Graduate students, registration is required for each of these sessions (registration is free).
-See Eventbrite links below for schedule options.
+Click here to register!
 You only choose one session for your Immigration check-in.